ShoobyDoo/SMCSM/README.md

 > #### Automatic Installation

+#### Windows
-Simply head over to the [Releases](https://github.com/Doomlad/SMCSM/releases) and download the latest binary for your platform.
-Windows (.exe), Linux (Executable).
+Step 1.
+Head over to the [Releases](https://github.com/Doomlad/SMCSM/releases) and download the latest `smcsm-XXX_win64.exe` file.

-Once downloaded, copy the file into your minecraft server folder and run.
+Step 2.
+Copy the file into server directory and run.

+#### Linux
+Step 1.
+Head over to the [Releases](https://github.com/Doomlad/SMCSM/releases) and download the latest `smcsm-XXX_linux` file.

+Step 2.
+Copy the file into server directory and run the file by running `./smcsm-XXX_linux` in the terminal.

+*Please note: There might be some issues getting the program to run initially with dependencies, so please refer to the guide below and execute Steps 1 & 2 in the terminal.*

+---

 > #### Manual Installation